U.S. communications agency unveils Internet privacy proposal

 The proposal summary said consumers "shouldn’t have to sign away their right to privacy."
 Broadband providers can use consumers' Internet traffic to "piece together enormous amounts of information about their customers – including private information such as a chronic medical condition or financial problems."

-AT&T says the FCC is holding broadband providers to a different standard than companies such as Apple Inc and Alphabet Inc's Google unit.
+AT&T (T.N) says the FCC is holding broadband providers to a different standard than companies such as Apple Inc (AAPL.O) and Alphabet Inc's (GOOGL.O) Google unit.